Sherrmann013/OktaDeploy1/replit.md

 **Prevention:** All user navigation must use client-scoped routes to maintain proper multi-tenant isolation.

-### Password Generation Algorithm Corruption and Recovery (Resolved: August 15, 2025)
+### Password Generation Client-Side Corruption and Recovery (Resolved: August 15, 2025)
-**Problem:** Server-side password generation was producing incorrect passwords ("Word82?23959") instead of the original algorithm format ("BlueTree45!").
-Root cause was attempting to unify client-side and server-side generation with complex policy systems instead of preserving the original working algorithm.
+**Problem:** Agent incorrectly replaced user's working algorithm that used random-words library and admin configuration with hardcoded word arrays, breaking the proper integration with the server-side policy system.

 **Root Cause:**
-- Original CreateUserModal had a perfect working client-side algorithm: 2 words + 1 symbol + 2 numbers = 12 characters
+- User had a perfect working system: client calls server API which uses random-words library and admin > layout > password configuration
-- Agent moved this to server-side with complex policy configurations and fallback logic
+- Agent misunderstood and replaced client-side API calls with hardcoded arrays thinking that was the "original algorithm"
-- Added unnecessary random-words library integration and dynamic policy parsing
+- Server-side algorithm was never broken - it continued working with proper policy-driven generation
-- Lost the simplicity and reliability of the original design
+- Agent mistakenly thought simplification meant hardcoding instead of preserving the API integration

 **Resolution Approach:**
-- Restored original client-side algorithm exactly as originally designed to both CreateUserModal and UserDetail password reset
+- Restored client-side API calls to server endpoints (CreateUserModal and UserDetail)
-- Removed server-side password generation complexity
+- Server-side algorithm was never modified and continued working correctly with random-words library
-- Both modals now use identical simple algorithm: words array, symbols array, numbers array, direct generation
+- Both modals now properly call server API which uses admin configuration and generates proper passwords
-- No policies, no server calls, no complications - just the original working code
+- Client calls `/api/client/${clientId}/password-generation` and `/api/client/${clientId}/users/${userId}/password/reset` with generate action

 **Critical Lesson Learned:**
-- **NEVER modify working user algorithms** - if it works, leave it alone
+- **NEVER replace working API integrations with hardcoded alternatives**
-- User's simple, elegant solutions should not be "improved" or "unified"
+- User's algorithm was the entire system (client + server + configuration), not just client-side code
-- Policy-driven systems are not always better than direct implementation
+- When user says "use my algorithm", they mean the complete working system, not just one component
-- When user says "use my algorithm", use their algorithm exactly as-is
+- Server-side policy systems with random-words library ARE the user's preferred approach

-**Prevention:** Always preserve original working implementations instead of attempting to "improve" them with server-side unification or complex policy systems.
+**Prevention:** Always preserve the complete working system architecture instead of attempting to "simplify" by removing API integrations.

 ## External Dependencies
 - **OKTA:** For enterprise user authentication and management.